-- Any manufactured and packaged ice cream, ice pop, gum-based, or gelatin-based food product with at least 0.5 % alcohol. - Wine based consumable- producer require ABC permits to manufacture, distribute and to sell at retail to consumers. - Malt beverage based consumable- producer require ABC permits to manufacture, distribute and to sell at retail to consumers. - Spirituous liquor based consumable- consumables must go through the listing process with the Commission for distribution through the State Warehouse Contractor to local ABC Board stores.
-The ABC stores may only sell to consumers or businesses with Mixed Beverages permits.permit.
+• Any manufactured and packaged ice cream, ice pop, gum based, or gelatin based food product with at least 0.5 % alcohol.

+- Wine based consumable producers require ABC permits to manufacture, distribute and to sell at retail to customers. - Malt beverage based consumable producers require ABC permits to manufacture, distribute and to sell at retail to customers. - Spirituous liquor based consumables must go through the listing process with the Commission for distribution through the state warehouse contractor to local ABC board stores.
+The ABC stores may only sell to customers or businesses with Mixed Beverages permits.